anarcat/terms-benchmarks/README.md

  * Order: The "mem" and "qoph" characters are in the proper order
  * From right: the "Sara" word is display from the right margin

-Note that mlterm 3.5, as packaged in Debian, does not render all characters properly, most of them being rendered as boxes.
+¹: mlterm 3.5, as packaged in Debian, does not render all characters properly, most of them being rendered as boxes.

 Paste protection
 ----------------